shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/installing_app.md

   version: v1.1.2
 ```

-Every app, engine, and framework has a location descriptor that is used to identify the bundles of code, some code is accessed directly and other code is placed into a cache when the software is launched and the configuration file is accessed.

-Standard apps are referenced in the Default Configuration and cached automatically when a new project is accessed.
-Many location descriptors exist in the `app_locations.yml` file, but may not be referenced where you want them, as we saw with the Python Console app.
+Every app, engine, and framework has a location descriptor that is used to tell Toolkit where to access the specific bundle.
+Many app descriptors exist in the `app_locations.yml` file, but may not be referenced where you want them, as we saw with the Python Console app.
 All the standard Apps and Engines are listed on the [Apps and Engines page](https://support.shotgunsoftware.com/hc/en-us/articles/219039798-Integrations-Apps-and-Engines).

-You can add any app to any appropriate software integration that Shotgun supports, or add your own proprietary application to your Toolkit arsonal and add apps there.
+You can add any app to any appropriate software integration that Shotgun supports, or add your own proprietary application to your Toolkit arsenal.
 All the supported software applications are also listed on the Integrations [Apps and Engines page](https://support.shotgunsoftware.com/hc/en-us/articles/219039798-Integrations-Apps-and-Engines) page.

 If you can’t find the exact app you are looking for, you can create one.
 There’s a good chance that other Shotgun users will need the same function and sharing new apps is one way to give back to the Shotgun community.